-However, the scientists noted that the migration patterns of individual basking sharks were very different; one shark migrated over to America whilst the other tagged shark remained within European waters.
+Interestingly, the scientists noted that the migration patterns of individual basking sharks were very different; one shark migrated over to America whilst the other tagged shark remained within European waters.
 They suggested this pattern was probably due to the different sizes of the sharks; with the larger, sexually mature shark making the long migration and the smaller staying closer to home.
-This suggests that there may be a change in movement ecology as these sharks mature (Gore et al, 2008).
+This suggests that there may be a change in movement ecology as these sharks mature (Gore et al, 2008; Johnston et al, 2019).

 This could mean that these populations breed together, which has implications in "population genetics" (the study of how different populations of a species interbreed and how genetically diverse the species is as a whole).
 In order to maintain a healthy population, genetic diversity is very important.
 So having movement between populations (mixing genetic material amongst a higher number of individuals and shaking up the genetic diversity) increases a species' resilience in the face of global climate change and extinction risk (Gore et al, 2008).

 "Despite protective legislation, the numbers [of basking sharks] in the northeast Atlantic may show only limited recovery if mature adults are exposed to exploitation in other oceanic regions."

 It has been estimated that only a few thousand basking sharks may still exist in the wild and they are now flagged as Endangered by the IUCN (2020).
 If conservation measures for this species are to be successful we must understand more about their population genetics and identify their critical habitats.
 We must also all work together, through international collaboration, to ensure that basking sharks are protected throughout their whole range.

 Compagno LJV (1984) Sharks of the World.
 An Annotated and Illustrated Catalogue of Shark Species Known to Date.
 Part 1.
 Hexanchiformes to Lamniformes.
 Food and Agriculture Organization of the United Nations Species Catalogue, Volume 4, Rome, 125-249.
 Access online.